brimdata/super/book/src/formats/tsup.md

 ## 3. Examples

-The simplest SUP value is a single value, perhaps a string like this:
+The simplest TSUP value is a single value, perhaps a string like this:
 ```
 "hello, world"
 ```